bin-mech/basic-linux-commands/README.md

 /home/binli
 binli@ubuntu:~$
 ```
+"~" - represent the home folder of the user, conventionally it would be /home/user/, where "user" is the user name can be anything like /home/binli.

+"$" - is just a sign of the shell prompt, means that shell is ready to accept commands, you can understand it as a separator after which, you can interact with a shell.
+Can also be "#" which shows that **root** is the user who's session is going on.

 ## 3. ls command

 **ls** is one of the  most used basic linux commands, used to **print** contents of a directory, by default it lists contents of current working directory(**pwd**).